FDU-CS-Course/FDU-SOFT130006H_Static_Code_Analysis/docs/TECHNICAL_DESIGN.md

 -   **User Authentication**: If multiple users need to access the tool with distinct roles or data.
 -   **Reporting & Analytics**: Dashboards to show LLM accuracy, types of issues found, review progress, etc.
 -   **Configuration UI**: Allow setting `PROJECT_ROOT_DIR` and LLM settings through the UI instead of just config files/env vars, especially for initial setup.
+-   **Advanced Token Usage Analytics**: Implement cost estimation, usage tracking by team/project, and optimization recommendations based on token usage patterns.
+-   **Prompt Optimization**: Automated tools to analyze which prompts are most effective and suggest improvements based on token usage and accuracy metrics.
+-   **Model Parameter Tuning**: Interactive tools to experiment with different model parameters (temperature, top_p, etc.) and analyze their impact on classification accuracy and token usage.